lab9k/plaswijzer/README.md

-# plaswijzer
+# Plaswijzer
-Find with your phone on messenger the closest toilet
+Now you can find the closest toilet with your phone via our chatbot on messenger.